-Boeing Delivers 70th Boeing 777 To Air France
+Boeing Delivers 70th Boeing 777 Aircraft to Air France

 Boeing and Air France marked a milestone today with the delivery of the airline's 70th 777.
 Air France was the launch customer for both the 777-300ER in 2004 and the 777 Freighter in 2009.